Introduction

 This tool is especially useful for old concrete resurfacing.
 It provides a high blast of water that can help to eliminate oil, debris, and dirt from the surface before you refinish it.

-If you need to fix cracks on concrete or rusted rebar that has popped the concrete off, this tool can help you to get the dust and lose concrete off so the patch will adhere to it.
+If you need to fix cracks on concrete or rusted rebar that has popped the concrete off, this tool can help you to get the dust and loose concrete off so the patch will adhere to it.
+Proper preparation is key to achieving a long-lasting repair.

 Now, this is something concrete renovators need a lot.
 Not only for drilling holes and putting paintings on the wall, but it can also be used to let loose the soft concrete near cracks and digging out rusted rebar to be fixed.